Roshan3929/Automobile-Customer-Support-System-Powered-by-Copilot-Studio/README.md

 # Description
-Along with the Chatbot the model has an additional FAQs and Service Center Appointment Booking Page
+Along with the Chatbot the system is a webpage on localhost it contains an FAQs and Service Center Appointment Booking Page
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).